Smile (Doctor Who): Critical reception

-"Smile" received generally positive reviews from critics, with many labelling the Doctor and Bill's growing relationship the highlight of the episode.
-"Smile" holds a score of 84% on Rotten Tomatoes, the site's consensus reading "Though moments verge on the ridiculous and portions are bland, "Smile" grows compelling, fun, and chilling when focusing on two leading characters hanging out for much of the episode".
+On Rotten Tomatoes, 84% of 19 reviews are positive.
+The website's consensus reads: "Though moments verge on the ridiculous and portions are bland, "Smile" grows compelling, fun, and chilling when focusing on two leading characters hanging out for much of the episode".

 Alasdair Wilkins of The A.V.
 Club awarded the episode a "B+", crediting Frank Cottrell-Boyce's improved writing and stating Cottrell-Boyce "acquits himself far better here than in the season eight misfire 'In the Forest of the Night'".
 He went on to say "The Doctor and Bill's growing friendship and Bill's character in particular are the real joys of 'Smile'".

 Writing for IGN, Scott Collura also praised the Doctor's relationship with Bill, stating he's "totally sold on this new Doctor/Bill dynamic at this point, and this season's new direction as well."
 He also took into consideration the themes and undertones of the episode "dropping some fairly heavy thematic material into the mix as well".
 He awarded the episode a score of 8.6, considered "great".

 In a review for the Radio Times, Patrick Mulkern was critical of the show's slow pace and "leaden anticlimax."
 Mulkern did note that the production was "extraordinarily beautiful" and the robots were "terribly cute" and well-designed.
 He also praised the performance of Capaldi and Mackie as "hugely watchable" although her character was "more lightly sketched" than it had been in the previous episode.
 Mulkern thought that the story "presents interesting ideas but, as drama, is as bland and insipid as emojis themselves."